 • Select a good site

-Cowpea cultivation requires well drained loamy soils.
+Good Cowpea cultivation requires well-drained loamy soils.
 Avoid sites that are prone to waterlogging.
-To reduce cost of fertilization, choose lands with fertile soil conditions.
+To reduce the cost of fertilization, choose lands with fertile soil conditions.

 • Proper land preparation

 Clear the land well to ensure good stand establishment and minimize weed competition.
-To improve and maintain good soil conditions practice no-till agricultural technology.
+In good cowpea cultivation, to improve and maintain good soil conditions, practice no-till agricultural technology.

 • Select good seed and always test it.